BRC's Homeless Outreach Program serves thousands of individuals experiencing homelessness in New York City 24/7/365. (FY19)

 What impact does the BRC Homeless Outreach Program have on the lives of New Yorkers experiencing homelessness?

 From facing the public health crisis of poverty, mental illness, and addiction to that of the global COVID-19 Pandemic, BRC Homeless Outreach staff are helping unsheltered New Yorkers reclaim their lives.
-In the last year alone, BRC’s outreach teams made over 9,000 contacts per month with individuals experiencing homelessness, resulting in 4,090 placements of homeless individuals from the subways and streets into safe havens, shelters, housing, drop-in centers, detoxification and other needed services, averaging 11 placements a day.
-These placements included 512 clients who were placed into BRC programs.
-And even more importantly, DHS data shows that these placements are successful: DHS reports that over the last three years, BRC engaged and placed 600 individuals who had been living unsheltered in the subway and who are now housed and remain off the streets and out of the subways.
+In the last year alone, BRC’s outreach teams made over 9,000 contacts per month (FY23: over 7500 contacts per month) with individuals experiencing homelessness, resulting in 4,090 placements (FY23: 12,800 placements) of homeless individuals from the subways and streets into safe havens, shelters, housing, drop-in centers, detoxification and other needed services, averaging 11 placements a day (FY23: 35 placements/day).
+These placements included 512 clients (FY23: 1968 placements) who were placed into BRC programs.
+Additionally, in 2019 DHS data shows that these placements are successful: DHS reported between 2016-2019, BRC engaged and placed 600 individuals who had been living unsheltered in the subway and who are now housed and remain off the streets and out of the subways.

 Where does the BRC Homeless Outreach Program work?